MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/search/create-and-configure-a-search-service-application.md

 1. On the Search Administration page, in the **System Status** section, click the link for the **Contact e-mail address**.

-2. In the **Search E-mail Setting** dialog box, in the **E-mail Address** box, type the email address that you want to appear in the logs of servers that are crawled by the search system.
+2. In the **Search E-mail Setting** dialog, in the **E-mail Address** box, type the email address that you want to appear in the logs of servers that are crawled by the search system.

 3. Click **OK**.